-As of June 30, 2012, Bio-Path had \$162,440 in cash on hand.
-During the second quarter, 2012 the Company raised \$235,000 through the sale of shares of its common stock to Lincoln Park Capital and to accredited investors through a private placement that the Company initiated at the beginning of the second quarter of 2012.
-The Company intends to raise up to \$2 million through the sale of shares of common stock to accredited investors through the private placement and through the end of July, 2012 has raised approximately \$1 million including amounts brought into the Company at the end of June, 2012.
+As of September 30, 2012, Bio-Path had \$332,862 in cash on hand.
+During the third quarter, 2012 the Company raised \$795,001 through the sale of shares of its common stock to accredited investors through a private placement that the Company initiated at the beginning of the second quarter of 2012.
+The Company has additional commitments that increase the total amount to \$1.7 million.
+Based on the positive response from investors, the Company has amended the private placement to extend the timeframe of the private placement through December 31, 2012 and increase the maximum amount to be raised to \$4 million.
 Bio-Path plans to begin raising significant amounts of additional development capital at anticipated higher share prices once there is demonstration of proof-of-concept of Bio-Path's technology in human patients.